 And yet I’m getting there.
 With every word I write, I inch closer toward embracing her.
 Fully loving and accepting her.
 Ironic, ain’t it.
 Since she’s now only ashes and dust.

 I recall the day, the very moment, the very place I first moved hesitantly toward someday forgiving her.
 Because it wasn’t at first a conscious decision to forgive.

 I see it in my mind’s eye even as I write this.

-If you had known her only a decade or two before, you might have said, When Joanie leaves this world, she’ll be seen off by throngs.
+If you had known her only a decade before, you might have said, When Joanie leaves this world, she’ll be seen off by throngs.
 No one could have predicted how it would actually turn out–that this tiny handful of people would be the only ones to huddle on a cold, windy hillside, in a strange town, to pay their last respects.

 My mother’s death, in my opinion, was indeed tragic, and in the truest sense of the word.
 She didn’t just die lonely and alone.
 Her aloneness was, I believe, the result of choices she had made on her own, to give in to fear and seek out the safe and easy route.
 And the very thing she feared most was what became of her.